harymitchell/udacityTournamentResults/README.md

+Tournament Results Swiss Pairing

-Please only attempt to run the tests inside of the Vagrant environment.
+NOTE: Please only attempt to run the tests inside of the Vagrant environment.

+1) First you must create the database by typing command:
+   $ psql -f tournament.sql

-To run the tests, enter command:
+2) Next, to run the tests, enter command:
    $ python tournament_test.py